The PureHemp Technology

 sound pulp as the primary product.
 The extract liquor is further refined into valuable lignin

 Based on encouraging results generated during the past three-plus years, plans are underway to develop a small commercial-scale, 8-ton per day CCR, targeted to be developed in 2023, followed by a 60-ton per day CCR planned to go into production in 2025.

-Employing the PureHemp CCR technology will add significant value to the emerging hemp refining industry by utilizing hemp stalks for economical production of hemp-based products.
-In addition to traditional fiber and seed products, there are novel products that can be produced from hemp using the PureHemp CCR technology, specifically pulp, lignin, sugars and extracts.
+Employing the CCR technology will add significant value to the emerging hemp refining industry by utilizing hemp stalks to economically produce hemp-based products.
+In addition to traditional fiber and botanical products, there are a multitude of novel products that can be produced from hemp using CCR-derived pulps, lignin, sugars and extracts.

 Hemp-based Products and Markets

-The U.S. trend to legalize the cultivation of industrial hemp is creating many new business opportunities for farmers, end product manufacturers, entrepreneurs and investors.
+Legalization of industrial hemp is creating many new business opportunities for farmers, end product manufacturers, entrepreneurs and investors.
 Perhaps the greatest emerging market driver is the growing demand for hemp-based products in the U.S., ranging from nutraceuticals, body care products, food supplements, sweeteners, specialty chemicals, paper and tissues, plastics, lightweight composites, just to name a few.
-With the growing demand for hemp-based products, the hemp value chain, from field to end products, coincides perfectly with the production, branding and marketing opportunities being pursued by PureHemp.
+The emerging hemp value chain, from field to end products, coincides perfectly with the production, branding and marketing opportunities being pursued by PureHemp.